Scherzkeks/Blood-Glucose-Prediction/README.md

 # Blood-Glucose-Prediction
 Hello world!
+This project is based on the prediction of blood glucose for patients with type 1 diabetes using deep learning.
+A Recurrent Neural Network (RNN) and a Self-Acting Neural network (SAN) models were used.
+The OhioT1DM dataset containing data of 12 patients was used for training and testing the models.

 ## How to run our experiments?
 1. VISU_PLOTS = True / False
     1. Choose whether plots of raw and prepared data should be created and saved.